SubZtep/gif-animation-preview/readme.txt

 = Does plugin load gif animation directly with preview? =

-Animation loads after clicking at preview on mobile browsers but loads automatically on desktops
+Animation loads after clicking at preview on mobile browsers but loads automatically on desktops.

 = Does it delete the generated preview image after delete the original post or original image? =

 No. It can't be sure you use the preview image somewhere else.
-If you don't need preview anymore you need to delete it by yourself from the media directory
+If you don't need preview anymore you need to delete it by yourself from the media directory.

 = Does it add any watermark on the preview image? =

-No, it only generated clean image with separated play button on the top
+No, it only generated clean image with separated play button on the top.

 = Does this plugin modify anything in my database? =

 No, everything is happening on the fly.
-Once you deactivate, you get back your original posts (fyi it stores your settings in wp_options table, as usual)
+Once you deactivate, you get back your original posts (fyi it stores your settings in wp_options table, as usual).

 = Can I use it with Infinite scroll plugin? =

-Yes, you need to add `gapStart();` to the callback area
+Yes, you need to add `gapStart();` to the callback area on admin.

+= Can I use it with Aruna template? =
+Yes, open `wp-content/themes/Aruna/functions.php` with a text editor and add `$teo_nolazy = true;` line after `<?php` (second line) for turn off template's lazy load function.
+Go to plugin's admin and turn on metadata overwrite.

 == Screenshots ==